 1. Add foam letters and numbers to the bath.

-If you don’t have foam letters and numbers already, you really should get some.
+If you don't have foam letters and numbers already, you really should get some.
 They are a great way to introduce letter and number recognition, and if you put them in the bath you can do a few activities with them.
-We like to ‘fish’ for letters (find me the letter S) or numbers, we spell out names on the side of the bath (they stick well to a wet bath) and we even sort them into colors.
+We like to 'fish' for letters (find me the letter S) or numbers, we spell out names on the side of the bath (they stick well to a wet bath) and we even sort them into colors.
 These foam letters and numbers are also great for literacy and numeracy activities.

 - discussing full and empty